SkikriHassane01/Spring-Change-Detection-Application/README.md

 View detected spring changes, highlighted new cars, and download results.
 ![Results Dashboard](images/3_results.png)

+## Video Guid

+Watch the introductory video for a quick overview of the application:
+<video src="video/intro.mp4" controls width="600"></video>

 ## Goal

 the goal of this project is to compare two PTA excel files (old, new) to detect vehicle spring changes